OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/13-Test_for_Path_Confusion.md

 ## Test Objectives

-- Make sure application paths are configured correctly
+- Make sure application paths are configured correctly.

 ## How To Test